tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 *Percolator* is a system used for incremental processing on very large data set, built by Google.
 Support for distributed transactions is only a part of it.
 We will introduce Percolator briefly here.
 You can view the full paper [here](https://ai.google/research/pubs/pub36726#), and if you are very familiar to this paper, you can skip this section and go to read [Percolator in TiKV](#Percolator-in-TiKV)

 Percolator is built based on Google's BigTable.
 BigTable is a distributed storage system that supports single-row transactions, based on which Percolator implements distributed transactions in ACID snapshot-isolation semantics.
-A column `c` of Percolator is actually divided into following 5 internal columns of BigTable:
+A column `c` of Percolator is actually divided into following internal columns of BigTable:

 * `c:lock`
 * `c:write`
 * `c:data`
 * `c:notify`
 * `c:ack_O`

-`c:notify` and `c:ack_O` are used for Percolator's incremental processing.
-They are not used by TiKV, so let's ignore these two columns and consider only the first three columns.

 Percolator also relies on a service named *timestamp oracle*.
 The timestamp oracle can produces timestamps in strictly increasing order.
 All read and write operations need to apply for timestamps from the timestamp oracle, and a timestamp came from timestamp oracle will be regarded as the logical time when the read/write operation happens.